MiniArt has announced the upcoming release of a new Junkers F13 mid-production variant in 1/48 scale.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.

-The 176 page paperback is currently available for pre-order with release slated for January 15.
+The 144 page, paperback publication is currently available for pre-order with release set for May 15.

 Product Page